TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

         - Then the servers will know it's legit, even if it's spoofed it literally only helps
         - We don't even have to download the entire archive then.
 We'll just have one more thing to sign, the new version message.

-- Map catalogue
-    - Note external arena provider and ingame catalogue source are conceptually two different links
-        - even though they'll coincide for the official server
-        - BUT After all let's make the catalogue read from the server vars.
-            - Why?
-Because if the end-user chooses a different provider they'll expect that hosting a server will take the same link as provider too.

-    - Problems to solve
-        - What if we update maps while the servers already have them loaded?
-            - The existing clients still need a way to download the correct ones
-            - The custom servers will likely have tcp/ip file downloads enabled so it should still work as a backstop
-            - Whereas we can take care to restart the official server when we update maps
-        - The server has to know whether the arena it hosts is actually available to download or it will constantly send wrong links
-            - But the link it sends is the same anyway; why not just send the host in the settings and let the client figure it out on their own?
-                - let the client figure out whether the map is on the external provider and just send requests if its not

-            - Why not just query the json file at the host every time the map is hosted/chosen by the server?
-                - If it differs, or can't reach the host, only allow direct transfers
-                - Can even query every time someone wants to download
-                    - the client waits anyway for a file payload so they can wait until we query the host too no prob
-                    - anyways if it's hosted from user/projects than we always disallow anyway, we only check with user/downloads

-            - btw we'll just send the download link once which will be the arena root and the client will download the rest on its own

-            - Plus the dedicated servers with public ip can actually make server's file coincide with what is served over https

-            - How about we determine it by whether it's in user/projects or in downloaded arenas?
-                - though downloaded arenas might be from somewhere else too
-            - if user/projects - always direct
-            -
-    - First let's replace udp downloads with direct http downloads
-        - Idea: server could provide a link instead of an actual file
-        - This is tempting because it's the server's responsibility then to provide up to date files and we can preserve the whole flow
-    - Generally, the client asks for hash - it gets either the block message (or tcp/ip connection request) or the external link message
-- Maybe it's easier to just skip the bullshit with optional links and just start tcp ip connection
-    - Most of the time arena files will be hosted on the same server
-        - Well they have to have these files anyway to run the simulation
-    - yea i think it'll be better for now
-- Unless we autoupload any map to the host
-    - Yeah I think it's bad to assume tcp will also work after punching
-- In any case, if we're not doing tcp/ip, we need the file_download_link payload regardless if we're doing uploads or some relay

 - post external fixing
     - nah it's something with hashes actually, probably autosaves at work again, or clrfs, see the downloaded logs

     - maybe increase http timeout to 3? if there were problems with externals we'd see it on our own
     - send stat keepalives more often because they get stuck or just not stop sending packets at all

-- We could also use UDT later, looks legit
-    - just send the list of all hashes once and send it in a single chunk?
-    - per file is okay too I guess

 - guess for now we could leave a conservative number like 1mb and focus on ingame map catalogue